Chieftain (tank): Design

 The main armament was the 120 mm L11A5 rifled gun.
 This differed from most contemporary main tank armament as it used projectiles and charges that were loaded separately, as opposed to a single fixed round.
+The design of the Bagged Charge System was initiated after the earlier Liquid Propellant Gun project had failed due to the injection pump being so large that "no tank could accommodate it".
+This led to design studies to find "means of reducing the ammunition size and from this the bagged charge concept emerged".
 The charges were encased in combustible bags.
 Other tank guns such as the 120mm L1 gun on the Conqueror, needed to store the spent shell cartridges or eject them outside.
 The combustible charges were stored in 36 recesses surrounded by a pressurised water/glycol mixture – so-called "wet-stowage".
 In the event of a hit penetrating the fighting compartment, the jacket would rupture soaking the charges and preventing a catastrophic propellant explosion.
 As there was no shell case, the firing of the charge was by vent tubes automatically loaded from a ten-round magazine on the breech.
 Due to the length of the gun, which required balancing, and the need for storage space, the turret has a large overhang to the rear.
 This contains radios, ammunition and fire control equipment and has further stowage externally.

 The gun could fire a wide range of ammunition but the most commonly loaded types were high explosive squash head (HESH), armour-piercing discarding sabot (APDS), or practice round equivalents for both types.
 The Chieftain could store up to 64 projectiles (although the propellant stowage allowed a maximum of 36 charges for APDS rounds).
 The gun was fully stabilised with a fully computerized integrated control system.
 The secondary armament consisted of a coaxial L8A1 7.62 mm machine gun and another 7.62 mm machine gun mounted on the commander's cupola.
 An advantage of using two-part ammunition was that in the case of inert rounds like APDS the loader could reach for the next round and hold it in his lap, ready to load while the gunner was acquiring the target and firing.
 This practice increases the rate of fire but would be hazardous with one-piece ammunition.